November 3, 2025 (3mo ago) — last updated January 5, 2026 (1mo ago)

 Many teams also dedicate a portion of each sprint to debt—commonly around 15–20%—so repayment is predictable and continuous4.

 For tangled problems, run focused refactoring sprints.
-Metrics like reduced bug rates and faster delivery in the target area are the measures of success.
-Get product leadership buy-in with a clear business case: for example, “Refactoring the payment module will let us ship new payment options 50% faster.”
+Measure success with reduced bug rates and faster delivery in the target area.
+Get product leadership buy-in with a clear business case, for example: “Refactoring the payment module will let us ship new payment options 50% faster.”

-When debt is deep in the system architecture, you may need a strategic rewrite or migration.
+When debt is embedded in system architecture, you may need a strategic rewrite or migration.
 This requires investment and a clear business case: lower operating costs, new market opportunities, or mitigation of compliance risks.

 Static analysis and modern IDEs can flag code smells and assist refactoring.
-AI-assisted code tools like GitHub Copilot and similar platforms are increasingly used to speed up routine refactors and improve developer productivity5.
+AI-assisted tools like GitHub Copilot are increasingly used to speed routine refactors and improve developer productivity5.

 Q: How do I start if I don’t have metrics?